New York county redraws voting map after lawsuit claims racial gerrymandering News

 New York’s Nassau County agreed on Thursday to redraw its voting map after a lawsuit claimed its political boundaries disenfranchised residents of color.

-Once approved by the court, the county will enforce a new map including six districts in which Black, Latino, and Asian residents constitute the majority of eligible voters.
-In the current map, only four such districts exist.
+Once details are approved by the court, the county will instate a new map including six districts in which Black, Latin and Asian residents constitute the majority of eligible voters.
+In the current map, only four such districts out of 19 exist, despite the fact that these three groups make up over one-third of Nassau County’s eligible voters.

-The New York Civil Liberties Union (NYCLU), Steptoe LLP, American Civil Liberties Union (ACLU), LatinoJustice PRLDEF, and the Asian American Legal Defense and Education Fund (AALDEF) came together to challenge the county’s current map under New York’s Voting Rights Act.
-The groups claimed the legislature manipulated the mapmaking process, claiming that the map, which was based on the 2020 census, strategically split minority groups in Republican-led states and effectively gerrymandered the voting scene.
-The groups stated that the gerrymandering process has allowed current political parties to remain in power by diluting the voting influence of Black, Latino, and Asian communities.
+The New York Civil Liberties Union (NYCLU), the American Civil Liberties Union (ACLU), LatinoJustice PRLDEF and the Asian American Legal Defense and Education Fund (AALDEF) came together to challenge the county’s current map under New York’s Voting Rights Act.
+The groups claimed the legislature manipulated the map-making process, and effectively gerrymandered the districts.
+The groups stated that the gerrymandering process has allowed incumbent political parties to remain in power by diluting the voting influence of Black, Latin and Asian communities.

 The rights groups emphasized: